-Continue to boil until a candy thermometer shows that the temperature has reached 220-222°F (8-10°F above the boiling point at your altitude).
+Continue to boil until a digital thermometer shows that the temperature has reached 220-222°F (8-10°F above the boiling point at your altitude).

 Left: Jelly is too runny.
 Right: Jelly is wrinkling when pushed, which means it's ready.

 A thermometer reading isn't always the most reliable indicator of whether or not a jelly is done.
 Another way to test is put a half teaspoonful of the jelly on a chilled (in the freezer) plate.
 Allow the jelly to cool a few seconds, then push it with your fingertip.
 If it wrinkles up, it's ready.

 5 Can in jars: Pour jelly into sterilized jars* to within 1/4" from the top and seal.